nuts-foundation/nuts-workshops/kik-v/1-setup-network.md

     "credentialType": "ValidatedQueryCredential"
 }
 ```
+This must result in a `HTTP status code 204`

 # Setup the endpoints for the data producer

 Now we will setup the endpoints needed to interact with the actual services.

 Go to the [Admin UI of node 3](http://localhost:3303).
 The endpoints are created for the _Service Provider_.
 The first endpoint points to the new service we are going to build which acts as a proxy before the datastation.
 The value depends on the port and path your new service will be hosted at.
-Fill in the proper values where `type` needs to contain the type of the endpoint, f.e. `validatedquery`, and `URL` needs to contain the value of the valid query enpoint at the data station.
+Fill in the proper values where `type` needs to contain the type of the endpoint, f.e. `datastation`, and `URL` needs to contain the value of the valid query enpoint at the data station.

 The second endpoint is used for the authorization.
 Make sure that the type is called `oauth` and the endpoint points to `http://host.docker.internal:3323/n2n/auth/v1/accesstoken`.
 The host `host.docker.internal` means that docker is calling the localhost of your machine, assuming you are using docker to run the nodes.

 # Setup the service for the data producer

 The service you create is the `validated-query-service`.
-Fill in the name of the service and the endpoints `oauth` and `validatedquery`.
+Fill in the name of the service and the endpoints `oauth` and `datastation`.
 It's necessary to use these names also as type in the service form.
 The request for an access token will look for the `oauth` endpoint type, and will return an error if it's not found.

 ![Example of services and endpoints](configured%20services.png)